lelopez-io/vez-parking-iot/README.md

 3. Open up balenaEtcher then select the Raspbian ISO and SD to flash to

 **Setting up SSH**
-1. With the SD card still plugged in to your computer, navigate its `boot` directory
+1. With the SD card still plugged in to your computer, navigate to its `boot` directory
 2. Create and empty file with no extenstion, name it `ssh`

 **Setting up WIFI**